System Design Space

 Testing Distributed Systems

-Chaos engineering is most effective as part of a broader testing strategy.
+Chaos engineering works best as part of a broader testing strategy.

 Open chapter